 Applications will be reviewed to determine if they meet the mandatory requirements set forth in the Mandatory section of this QAP.

-If the Authority determines that an Application fails to meet one or more of the mandatory requirements, the Application may be rejected.
+Applications that fail to meet one or more of the mandatory requirements after any clarification period will not be formally scored.

 3) Scoring Review